Thinking on Education: Differentiating Instruction Does NOT Have To Be Hard

 Our differentiated learning strategies are based on the Hattie’s Effect — a research study by New Zealand professor John Hattie that showed the effectiveness of certain teaching methods.
 The best ones hit the .40 to 1.2 mark on scale of -.2 to 1.2.

 Studies Weekly includes seven of these high-impact strategies, in addition to many others.

 This method amps up inquiry-based learning.
 Students produce, then improve, then prioritize their questions on a subject, event, problem or phenomena.
 They decide individually, in small groups or as a class where to go with these questions, such as: a research project, building a test model, etc.

-These are just a few methods educators can easily use to differentiate their content delivery and processes.
+The Super Seven Teaching Strategies are just a few methods educators can easily use to differentiate their content delivery and processes.
 As ASCD points out in the infographic below, teachers can also differentiate their assessments and their classroom environment.